Healthdirect Free Australian health advice you can count on.

 WORRIED ABOUT YOUR OPIOID USE? — The Opioid Risk Indicator can help you find out if you may be developing a problem.

-If you have kidney problems or your kidney function is impaired, your doctor will need to adjust your dosage of methadone.
+If you have kidney or liver problems, your doctor will need to adjust your dosage of methadone.

 Access to overdose-reversing medication